-- Removal and replacement of 5,452 water meters with smart meters for both residential and commercial customers
+- Removal and replacement of 5,452 water meters with smart meters for both residential and commercial customer

-- Reduced maintenance costs and 20-year accuracy warranty (depending on meter size)
+- Reduced maintenance costs with a 15-year accuracy warranty (typical but dependent on meter size)

 - Pressure monitoring throughout the water distribution system

-- A customer portal for residents, which provides on demand access of their account and water utility data
+- A customer portal for residents, which provides on-demand access to their account and water utility data

 - All utility data is backed up to the cloud, as well as two additional data centers to ensure data integrity, security, and retrieval